 Brauerei Hönig is the key attraction to Tiefenellern

 Stage 1: Tiefenellern to Lohndorf (approximately 2 km).
-You could bike along the main road but once out of town, there is a side trail to the right that gives you a bit of elevation to look out over the very pretty valley.
-You’ll also be rewarded with nice views of Lohndorf before you drop down into the village.
-Reh is small brewery with a stand up tasting room.
-Hölzlein is more a traditional pub with great food with an excellent Vollbier.
+You could bike along the main road but backing out of town will bring you by a small farm and into a nice rural stretch.
+You’ll also be rewarded with nice views of the Lohntal Valley and Lohndorf before you drop down into the village.
+Reh is a small brewery with a stand-up tasting room.
+Hölzlein is more a traditional pub with great food and an excellent Vollbier.

-rural scenery from the trail, Lohndorf as you enter and Hölzlein’s Biergarten
+rural scenery from the trail and Hölzlein’s Biergarten

 rural landscape & the cute town of Geisfeld await